 This course is designed to provide basic knowledge and basic fundamental concepts of electrical theory, focusing on direct current (d-c), safety precautions and procedures.
 Alternating current (a-c), electrical meters, and basic hand tools will also be introduced.
-(Note 3 lecture credits)
+(Note: 3 lecture credits)

-ETP 120 Basic Electrical Theory II (4) Prerequisite: ENG 80, MAT 80
+ETP 120: Basic Electrical Theory II (4)

 This course is designed to provide intermediate knowledge of electricity, including an in-depth study of alternating circuit (a-c), and its resistance, capacity and inductance within circuits and effects on equipment.
-The course will provide students with in-depth skills in safe operation of various electrical meters, testing instrumentations and measuring apparatuses during the laboratory.
-(Note 3 lecture credits, 1 lab credit)
+The course will provide students with indepth skills in safe operation of various electrical meters, testing instrumentations and measuring apparatuses during the laboratory.
+(Note: 3 lecture credits, 1 lab credit)

-ETP 130 National Electrical Code (NEC) (3)
+ETP 130: National Electrical Code (NEC) (3)

 This course is designed to provide students with basic knowledge on how to read, understand and locate information utilizing the National Electrical Code manual and handbook relevant to local and National Electrical Codes (NEC) pertaining to Electrical industry requirements with emphasis on Residential Wiring.
-(Note 3 lecture credits)
+(Note: 3 lecture credits)

-ETP 150 Residential House Wiring (5) Prerequisite: ETP 120
+ETP 150: Residential House Wiring (5)

+Prerequisite: ETP 120

 This course is designed to provide an advanced knowledge and hands on skills in residential wiring techniques.
 Laboratory exercises are designed to give students practical experience in different residential wiring techniques.
-(Note 3 lecture credit, 2 lab credits)
+(Note: 3 lecture credit, 2 lab credits)

-ETP 299 Cooperative Work Internship (4) Prerequisite: ETP 150 electrician.
+ETP 299: Cooperative Work Internship (4)

+Prerequisite: ETP 150

+This course is a one semester, four hours a week practical job experience under the supervision of a licensed electrician.
 Specific duties and times will be negotiable with a company or workplace.
-Duties will be documented, and performance of students will be rated by company or workplace in consultation with the ETP instructor.
-(Note 1 lecture credit 3 lab credits).
+Duties will be documented and performance of students will be rated by company or workplace in consultation with the ETP instructor.
+(Note: 1 lecture credit 3 lab credits).